 Mentioning someone’s race is not always unlawful harassment

-In a robust Judgment, the Employment Appeal Tribunal has overturned a finding that a one-off comment referring to an employee’s national origin was…
+The Employment Appeal Tribunal has overturned a finding that a one-off comment referring to an employee’s national origin was unlawful harassment.

 In a robust Judgment, the Employment Appeal Tribunal has overturned a finding that a one-off comment referring to an employee’s national origin was unlawful harassment (in the circumstances of that case).
 Whilst a one off comment can be unlawful harassment, this will only be the case if it is reasonable for the remark to violate the person’s dignity, or create a humiliating or offensive environment for them.
 In an explanation which will be welcome by many employers, the Judge in Quality Solicitors CMHT v Tunstall has emphasised that the law is written so as to prevent trivial acts which cause minor upset being caught by the concept of harassment.